-The basis of this argument seems to be that Tesla, in today’s presentation, will announce progress toward their long-promised “Million mile battery,” and that Ray Blanco’s tiny company will be their key partner, announced at the event.
+The basis of this argument seems to be that Tesla, in the presentation (whether September’s or January’s), will announce progress toward their long-promised “Million mile battery,” and that Ray Blanco’s tiny company will be their key partner, announced at the event.

 Blanco says that million mile battery is the “single linchpin” for a energy revolution, not just in electric vehicles but in energy storage for homes and businesses and all kinds of other stuff (he even hints that this company will be helping extend the battery life of the iPhone before too long), so what’s this “crucial part” of the story?
 What’s this $2 company?
 Will it “shoot up over 10X in value over the coming months?”

 They use the typical marketing stagecraft of the “secret box” — though this time there are three boxes on the dais for their presentation, each one holding a “smoking gun” that Blanco says proves this company is going to be Tesla’s key partner.

 Ray Blanco has had both hits and misses in his splashy presentations over the years, of course, though it’s worth noting that none of his heavily hyped stocks have come close to those kinds of dramatic 10,000% returns — like most stock pickers who talk up little “catalyst” stocks in tech and biotech, he has a lot of 80-100% losers and a few solid 100%+ winners in our tracking spreadsheets, though his best pick in my memory was a much more mainstream stock for his inexpensive “entry level” newsletter, when he teased NVIDIA back in March of 2016 as a virtual reality play (the VR stuff hasn’t really ever taken off as so many were hinting at back then, but the stock has returned about 1,300%).